 Connect with an advisor and start a conversation about your goals.

 9am - 9pm Eastern, Monday - Friday

 1 For a distribution from a Roth IRA to be federal (and possibly state) income tax-free, it must be qualified.
-A qualified distribution from your Roth IRA may be made after a five-year waiting period has been satisfied (this period begins January 1 of the tax year of the first contribution or the year of conversion to any Roth IRA) and you (i) are age 59½ or older, (ii) are disabled, (iii) qualify for a special-purpose distribution such as the purchase of a first home (lifetime limit of $10,000), or (iv) are deceased.
-If you receive a non-qualified distribution from your Roth IRA, such distribution generally will be subject to ordinary income tax, plus a 10% additional federal tax if received before age 59½ unless an exception applies.
+A qualified distribution from your Roth IRA may be made after a five-year waiting period has been satisfied (this period begins January 1 of the tax year of your first Roth IRA contribution or Roth IRA conversion, if earlier) and you (i) are age 59½ or older, (ii) are disabled, (iii) qualify for a special purpose distribution such as the purchase of a first home (lifetime limit of $10,000), or (iv) are deceased.
+If you receive a non-qualified distribution from your Roth IRA, any earnings distributed generally will be subject to ordinary income tax, plus a 10% additional federal tax if received before age 59½ unless an exception applies.

 2 You may defer your first RMD until April 1st in the year after you turn age 70½ or 72, as applicable, but then you’d be required to take two distributions in that year.
 There are also rules, regulations and limitations that have to be considered.
 For instance, you can only contribute to a Roth IRA for the 2019 tax year if your modified adjusted gross income is less than $137,000 (less than $203,000 for married couples filing jointly).
 For tax year 2020, you may contribute to a Roth IRA if your modified adjusted gross income is less than $139,000 (less than $206,000 for married couples filing jointly).
 Because of the nuances, it's best to check with your financial advisor and your tax specialist before making your decision.
 They can walk you through all the considerations that apply to your situation.